backingUpYouTube/backUpConnectedVideos-wbm-py3/README.md

 Run backUpConnectedVideos.py using Python 3.
-When asked for the link it's highly recommended that you pick the "main" one if applicable (the "Start Here" video of an adventure game, The first part of a series etc.)
+When asked for the link it's highly recommended that you pick the "main" one if applicable:
+* the "Start Here" video of an adventure game,
+* The first part of a series etc.